makerdao/community/faqs/governance.md

 ## When do Governance Polls happen?

-A Governance Poll can be put on-chain at any time, however, the current schedule calls for polls to ‘go live’ on a weekly basis every Monday at 12pm EST.
+A Governance Poll can be put on-chain at any time, however, the current schedule calls for polls to 'go live' on a weekly basis every Monday at 12pm EST/9am PST/14:00 UTC.

 ## How long is the voting period of a Governance Poll?